Salamat (The Dawn song)

 "Salamat" ("Thank you") is a song released by the Filipino rock band the Dawn in 1989.
 It was the lead single on their third album Beyond the Bend.
 It was written by Teddy Diaz, JB Leonor, Jett Pangan, Carlos Balcells and Bonnie Melocoton.
 In its instrumental break, the guitar solo was played by Diaz.

+Background and release

+"Salamat" was released in 1989 as the lead single from Beyond the Bend, the band’s third album.
+It was written collaboratively by band members Teddy Diaz, JB Leonor, Jett Pangan, and Carlos Balcells, with additional writing credit to Bonnie Melocoton.
+The song’s instrumental break features a guitar solo performed by Teddy Diaz.